jnlasher/Alexahttps/README.md

 Your controller should be running either a server or a client that can read this data and parse it accordingly.
 The Python to do this is not included in this repository.

-## Closing

-From following the above setup it is simple to create an application that will speak with an Amazon Echo device.
-This can be further developed to an HTTPS static server or domain for use with a designated controller.

 [1]: https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-web-service#requirements-for-your-web-service
 [2]: https://ngrok.com/download